 - Give them our website address: www.nvcc.edu/workforce.

 Many of NOVA's classes are held at our off-site location, 7630 Little River Turnpike, in Annandale, on the 5th and 6th floors.
 This facility is located one and a half miles from the NOVA Annandale Campus.
 IT training classes are held in our state-of-the-art computer labs located on the 6th floor.
-Many classes ESL and other topics are held in our 5th floor classrooms.
+ESL and other topics are taught in our 5th floor classrooms.
 Should your organization need to rent a computer lab or classroom, please call 703-323-3102.

 The Workforce Development Division is continually expanding its course offerings.
 If you would like to propose a new class, please e-mail the following program developers: